- Verstegen Spices & Sauces B.V.

 The SpiceUp-project provides geo-information to support 100.000 Indonesian pepper farmers.
 They use the information to improve the quality and increase the quantity of crops.
 In turn this leads to a better income security, food security and optimizes the use of water, fertilizer and pesticides.

 The challenge lies in providing reliable and sustainable information services.
 Indonesian pepper farmers need accurate information on the weather forecast, availability of water and the risk of pests and diseases.
-Within this project we need to prove the added value of the information service.
-We need to promote the application and find a business model to sustain it.
+Within this project we need to show the added value of the information service.
+On top of that, we need to promote the application and develop a business model to sustain the project long-term.

 “We are proud to support farmers in becoming entrepreneurs.”